Interviewed by H.B. Gardner

 SG: And especially in American culture it’s very unique.

-EH: Well, I mean it’s only… it’s like having Barak Obama, though he is of mixed parentage, he is himself… I mean they ask him “Why do you bring your family here for Christmas every year?”
+EH: Take Barak Obama for example, he is of mixed parentage.
+People ask him “Why do you bring your family here for Christmas every year?”
 He said ‘I want my daughters to grow up knowing who they are and where they came from.’
 Which means he associates being Hawaiian as much as being a black man, and I think even more so.
 I mean this is the culture that nurtured him.
 And what I have discovered – the uniqueness of the Japanese Americans coming from Hawaii and a lot of Japanese that I’ve met – I mean Japan Nationals on the mainland – said there’s such a difference in the Japanese from Hawaii and the Japanese from the (US) mainland.
 I said, well we were not imprisoned; we are not intimidated.
 We have a spontaneity; we are a more fulfilled personality.
 We never were caught and beaten down as so much of the Japanese Americans in California and the West Coast were.
 I mean a lot of them were afraid even to admit they were Japanese.
 Even now.

 SG: Yeah, you’re right.
 There is so much fear and paranoia of foreigners these days…